Line the base of an 18cm round loose bottomed tin with greaseproof paper or a reusable baking liner.

 Add the cooled, melted white chocolate to the whipped cream and whisk together.

 Remove the tin from the fridge and add the cheesecake mixture.
-Use a small palette knife or the back of a spoon to smooth the top (you'll need to push it down to avoid air bubbles before smoothing).
+Use the back of a spoon to push the mixture down into the tin so you don't get any air bubbles.
+Use a small palette knife or the back of a spoon to smooth the top.

-About 30 minutes before you want to serve your cheesecake check it has set.
-If it's looking a little soft move it to the freezer for the remaining time to set completely before serving.When you're ready to serve, carefully remove the cheesecake from the tin.
-If you find the edges have become a little smudged by the movement, run a palette knife around the edge to smooth it again.
+Once your cheesecake has chilled, carefully remove it from the tin.
+If you find the edges have become a little smudged by the movement, run a palette knife around the outside to smooth it again.